akyoto/flua/README.md

-bp
+Flua
 ====================

 General info
 ---------------------

-blitzprog (short: bp) is a general purpose programming language (or environment, if you like).
+Flua is a general purpose programming language (or environment, if you like).
 Its main features are:

  * Data flow programming